andrsem/dev_notebook/lib/programming_fundamentals/oop/principles.md

 ## YAGNI You Aren’t Gonna Need It

-Don't implement something until its necessary.
-Because in most of the cases you are not going to use that piece of code in future.
+Don't implement something until it's necessary.
+Because in most cases you are not going to use that piece of code in the future.
 Avoid this and save a lot of time and effort

 ## SoC Separation of Concerns

 Partition a complicated application into different sections or domains.
-Each section or domain addresses separate concern or has a specific job.
+Each section or domain addresses a separate concern or has a specific job.
 Each section is independent of each other - it becomes easier to maintain, update and reuse code

 ## Avoid Premature Optimisation

-You don't need to optimize an algorithm at early stage of development.
-Requirements may change and possibly this optimised algorithm is no longer needed
+You don't need to optimize an algorithm at an early stage of development.
+Requirements may change and possibly this optimized algorithm is no longer needed

 ## Law of Demeter

-Also known as principle of leas knowledge.
+Also known as the principle of least knowledge.
 This principle divides the responsibility between classes or different units

-- each unit should have only limited knowledge about others units: only units "closely" related to the current unit
+- each unit should have only limited knowledge about other units: only units "closely" related to the current unit
 - each unit should only talk to its friends.
 Don't talk to strangers
 - only talk to your immediate friends

 ## Composition Over Inheritance

-Objects with complex behaviours should contain instances of objects with individual behaviors.
-They should not inherit a class and add new behaviours
+Objects with complex behaviors should contain instances of objects with individual behaviors.
+They should not inherit a class and add new behaviors

 Issues with [inheritance](fundamental_oop_concepts.md#inheritance):

 - inheritance hierarchy can get messy in a hurry
-- less flexible for defining special-case behaviours
+- less flexible for defining special-case behaviors

-Composition programming is cleaner to write, easier to maintain and allows for flexibility defining behaviour
+Composition programming is cleaner to write, easier to maintain, and allows for flexibility in defining behavior

 ## Programming to an Interface